 Strategies to Manage Summer Stress on the Golf Course

-The Fourth of July has passed with a bang, and as we charge forward on the 2018 weather roller coaster ride into some of our toughest management months as golf course superintendents, DEFENSE becomes the name of the game.
+The Fourth of July has passed with a bang, and as we charge forward into some of our toughest management months as golf course superintendents, DEFENSE becomes the name of the game.

 Turfgrass management plans have been well-prepared and are being executed; however, as we all know those plans can be thrown aside in an instant when dealing with the ups and downs of Mother Nature.
 Both biotic stress and abiotic stress become prevalent this time of the year.
 As a result, summer decline of creeping bentgrass and annual bluegrass becomes a concern.